 Just like it’s the case of many Windows processes, System Interrupts process is also a known cause of high CPU usage in Windows machines.
 Now, you know that interrupts are used by a variety of hardware and software components, you can try different things to fix the problem:

-Every Windows user knows the importance of the Restart functionality when it comes to fixing different issues on their computer.
+Every Windows user knows the importance of the Restart functionality when fixing different issues on their computer.
 Restart your PC to see if the System Interrupts high CPU usage goes down in the Task Manager.

-The next you can do is remove connected devices like your external mouse, keyboard, hard drive, etc. If they’re causing the high CPU usage problem, unplugging them would make the difference.
+Do you have many peripherals connected to your computer that you don’t use, like your external mouse, keyboard, hard drive, etc.?
+You can remove these devices.
+If they’re causing the high CPU usage problem, unplugging them would certainly make the difference.

-This can help when corrupt drivers are the culprits behind system interrupts process high CPU usage.
+Corrupt device drivers may be the culprits behind the system interrupts the process’s high CPU usage.
 If your drivers are already updated, consider rolling them back to fix the issue.

-You can disable the less important internal components like the network adapter, sound card, etc. that are not vital to the working of your computer.
+You can disable the less important internal components like the Disk drive, network adapter, sound card, etc. when you’re not using them.
 Sometimes this can also help.
 To do so, you open the Device Manager in Windows 10.
 Right-click a component and click Disable Device.

 BIOS or UEFI is the firmware on your computer that comes into action when you press the power button.
 It makes sure all the components are fine and then triggers the booting process of the OS.
 It could be possible that you’re running an older BIOS version that has compatibility issues with the operating system.

-Many device makers including Dell, HP, Lenovo, etc., provide BIOS update utilities which makes the update process more comfortable.
-Otherwise, you can refer your PCs documentation.
+Manufacturers Dell, HP, Lenovo, etc., provide BIOS update utilities, making the update process more comfortable.
+Otherwise, you can refer to your PC’s documentation.

-Please keep in mind that installing wrong BIOS update could invite unwanted consequences.
-So, make sure you know what you’re doing.
+Please keep in mind that installing the wrong BIOS update could do irreparable damage to your PC.
+So, make sure you proceed with caution.

 No, it’s not.
-It’s an essential Windows component and so dear to the OS that you can’t even disable System Interrupts process from the Task Manager.
+Rather, it’s an essential Windows component and so dear to the OS.
+You can’t even disable the System Interrupts process from the Task Manager.
 Still, if you’re skeptical, you can run a full system scan using the built-in Windows Defender or some third-party antivirus.

 So, this was a brief piece about what is is system interrupts in Windows 10.
 If you have something to add, drop your thoughts in the comments.